');

 About Torrey, UT

-Torrey is a small community in Utah with a population of 332 residents.
-The median household income is $74,423 per year, which is above the national average.
-The median age in Torrey is 62.9 years.
+Torrey is a small community located in Utah with a population of 332 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $74,423 per year, which is 1% below the national median of $75,149.
+The median age of 62.9 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Torrey, UT